e-senturk/G531GD-GT-GU-Hackintosh/README.md

 - Can be disabled unsupported NVME SSD - Micron 2200V:(https://github.com/acidanthera/bugtracker/issues/732)

 ## Bugs:
-- No Nvidia 1650 and No HDMI (Can't be fixed)
+- No Nvidia 1650 and No HDMI (Can't be fixed) Can be disabled and re-enabled with VirtualBiosMods(thanks to @serdeliuk)
-- Trackpad Buttons not working.
+- Trackpad Buttons not working properly works only when you touch trackpad touch area.
 (No fix for that yet)
 - No support for Intel Wi-Fi.
-For now need to replace WifiCard DW1820A isrecommended.
+For now need to replace WifiCard DW1820A is recommended.
 - AsusSMC is not working in Catalina its a common bug.
 You cant use most fn keys and set backlight brightness.
 In keyboard settings you can set fnbrightness keys for screen.
 It has to work with mojave didn't tested.
 - Numberpad is not working (Probably it never will)